Hand Crank Generator rev. 4

 • XT30 female connector (which looks like a "plug" and not a "socket") with wires soldered on to make the output cable, or an XT30 patch cable with the male (which looks like a socket) end cut off.

-• 1.5 inch / 36mm inner diameter x 40mm outer diameter silicon tubing cut to 11 cm lengths.
+• 1.5 inch / 36mm inner diameter x 40mm outer diameter silicon tubing cut to about 8 cm lengths.
 It should just fit around the round motor body on the back of the crank generator, but you can hose clamp it on if it doesn't already fit tightly enough.

 • 7 hole length of plumber's strap, to crimp end of tube.